 Palma de Mallorca – the capital of the island and probably the busiest place.

 Any small village on the East as well as North coast – for hiking the Tramuntana Mountains, driving through quaint villages, finding beautiful viewpoints, …

 If you need more information about some of these things to see in Mallorca, I have added some websites that might help you plan your trip:

 Opening hours and prices of Castell de Bellver.

-Official website for Train from Palma to Soller village as well as timetable for tram from Soller village to Soller port (including prices).
+The official website for the Train from Palma to Soller village as well as a timetable for the tram from Soller village to Soller port (including prices).